wavelov3r/AutoScreenshot/README.md

 ## 🧪 DEMO

-The demo version includes **only one capture mode** and is provided for evaluation purposes.
+The demo version includes **only one capture mode** (it's the worst due to the rotation cube block) and is provided for evaluation purposes.

 ⚠️ Please note: in the demo version, **capture will not automatically resume** if:
 - You switch projects in Fusion and then return.